-Python Requests Library (Examples and Video)
+How to Use Python Requests Library (Example and Video) – Guided Tutorial

 Python Requests Example